Become a Host Family

 How may my family become a host family?

-If your family is interested in becoming a host family for the IFYE Association of the USA, please contact National IFYE Program Director Melissa Haberstroh for more information.
+If your family is interested in becoming a host family, contact your State IFYE Coordinator or the National IFYE Program Director.